B2.5 Add and subtract fractions with like and unlike denominators, using appropriate tools, in various contexts.

 Students should also explore situations involving improper fractions.
 For example, the operation \(\frac{{10}}{4} + \frac{3}{4}\) could be represented using the following model.

-Here are different types of problems relating to addition and subtraction (addition problems, subtraction problems, comparison problems and union problems).
+The following are different types of problems relating to addition and subtraction (change problems (joining and separating), comparing problems and combining problems).

 Joining Problems